TAP-GGC/NinjaTurtles/README.md

 ## Outreach Activities
 1. Tap Expo, February 29th, Georgia Gwinnett College - To promote IT field and the TAP program to college students.
-2. Atlanta Science Festival, March 23.
+2. [Atlanta Science Festival](https://atlantasciencefestival.org/), March 23, Piedmont Park - To promote computing and technology to children.
 3. Super Saturday Series (S3), April 13, Georgia Gwinnett College - Middle school girls to promote IT and STEM career.
 4. Class Workshops on April 5, April 9, April 11, and April 12, to promote IT field to non-IT college students.